Afraid of Commitment?

 3 Things that could be making it worse

-Low self-esteem can make the individual feeling ‘unworthy’ of affection, or they may feel embarrassed when they receive attention from another person.
-So they’ll avoid situations, including relationships, which involve being affectionate and close to another person
+Low self-esteem can make the individual feel ‘unworthy’ of affection, or they may feel embarrassed when they receive attention from another person.
+So they’ll avoid situations, including relationships, which involve being affectionate and close to another person.

-Bowlby found that when children are frightened, they will seek proximity from their primary caregiver in search for comfort and care.
-He suggested that this also serves to keep the infant close to its mother, and thus improve that child’s chances of survival.
+Bowlby found that when children are frightened, they will seek proximity from their primary caregiver in search of comfort and care.
+He suggested that this also serves to keep the infant close to its mother and thus improve that child’s chances of survival.

 Can you do something about it?

 Your fear of commitment can be explained by the attachment model you adopted during your childhood and upheld throughout your life.
 There are ways to identify your attachment style, which can help to work towards an adjustment of your model of attachment.